 We have a lot of work to do... but there is a catch.
 Without support, none of this matters.
-Good people have tried something like this before and failed.
+Good people have tried something like this before and given up.

-- If YOU like what we’re planning to do here, YOU must help it happen.
+- If YOU like what we’re planning to do here, YOU need to help us make it happen.

-- UDEN isn’t the committee – we’re all willing volunteers.
+- UDEN isn’t just the organizers – we’re all willing volunteers.

 - Help us help you help us all